fbpx

 Note: When a due date falls on a Saturday, Sunday, or public holiday recognized by the CRA, your return is considered on time if the CRA receives it or if it is postmarked on the next business day.
 Your payment will be considered received on time.

-Interest on taxes you owe:
+Interest on taxes you owe

-If you have a balance owing for the current tax year and don’t pay it by the April 30th (payment due date), the CRA will start charging you compound daily interest as of May 1st.
+If you have a balance owing for the current tax year and don’t pay it by April 30th (payment due date), the CRA will start charging you compound daily interest as of May 1st.
 This includes any balance owing if your return has been reassessed.

 The rate of interest the CRA will charge on current or previous balances can change every 3 months based on prescribed interest rates.